-The school values of Thankfulness, Compassion, Honesty, Forgiveness, Friendship and Courage were created by the children and Governors, recognising the individual needs for social, moral, spiritual and cultural developments as well as academic.
+The school values of Trust, Thankfulness, Peace, Friendship, Creativity and Courage are taken from Christian Values for Life and recognising the individual needs for social, moral, spiritual and cultural developments as well as academic.
 The values permeate throughout the school on a daily basis through discussions and Collective Worship.
 They inform and are a reference point for everyone whenever any aspect of behaviour is being discussed.